caiyuqing/Open-DPSM/Readme.md

 ### Pupil prediction

-`Start modeling`: Predict the pupil size with the visual events.
-If no eye-tracking data is available, it will generate a prediction of pupil trace with a set of free parameters acquired with our data.
+`Start modeling`: Model pupil size changes to the visual events.
+If no eye-tracking data are available, it will generate a prediction of pupil trace with a set of free parameters acquired with our data.
 When it is completed, the model performance will be printed on the left.

 `Save parameters & model evaluation`: Save the free parameters found by the model and the model performance as a .csv file named *"[movieName]_[subjectName]_parameters.csv"* in a ""(Only when eye-tracking data is available)